Menu

 Patients who have suffered a mini stroke are at twice the risk of heart attack than the general population.

-Air Pollution - Effect on the Heart
+Effect of Air Pollution on the Human Heart

 For people with diabetes breathing ultra-fine particles can activate cells in the blood that normally reduce bleeding from a wound and can contribute to cardiovascular disease.